Young Stars USA Training

 KCF’s University Cup features a nine-round team, Swiss system format over the two days, with a rapid time control, and will be played on the free and non-commercial chess platform, lichess.org

-Each team consists of four players, plus two alternates.
+Each team consists of four players, plus up to two alternates.
 There is a team rating cap of 2400 – no team may have an average rating exceeding 2400.
 There is no entry fee for teams to participate in the online tournament.

 The first place winning team will receive the coveted KCF University Cup and an exclusive online team training session with legendary World Champion Garry Kasparov.
 The top team in the U2200 category will also receive an online team training session with Garry Kasparov.
 Plaques will be awarded to the top three teams in the final overall standings as well as to the top team in the U2200, U2000, U1800 and U1600 rating categories.
 Plaques will also be awarded to the top team per FIDE Continent (Africa, Americas, Asia, Europe).
 One additional plaque will be awarded to the top “Mixed Doubles” team – 2 males and 2 females must represent the team on each day.
 The mixed doubles prize can be earned in addition to the prizes above.